dristic/p4-mcp/README.md

 A Model Context Protocol (MCP) server that provides AI assistants like Claude with the ability to interact with Perforce (P4) version control systems.

+> **⚠️ Work in Progress**
+>
+> This project is currently under development and should be considered experimental.
+While the basic functionality has been implemented and tested, it requires further validation in real-world scenarios.
+Use with caution in production environments and please report any issues you encounter.

 ## Features

 This MCP server exposes the following Perforce commands as tools: